 But rewards and recognition can be tricky.
 People are motivated in different ways.
 John may be thrilled by his challenging project work and the opportunity to learn something new.
-On the other hand, Susan is supercharged by gestures of appreciation—public recognition or a simple thank-you card.
+On the other hand, Susan is supercharged by public recognition or a simple thank-you card.

-Furthermore, many project managers don’t have the budget for doing much.
-How can we create a recognition and rewards program that shows our appreciation and motivates our team, sometimes with limited means?
+How can we create a recognition and rewards program that shows our appreciation and motivates our team?
+How can we stay within our budget?

 Here’s the good news—many studies have shown that employees value personal recognition more than money.
 In other words, it’s possible to create meaningful recognition and rewards programs with a limited budget.

-When developing a human resource management plan, be sure to include a rewards and recognition plan.
+When developing a resource management plan, be sure to include a rewards and recognition plan.
 Predetermine how and when you will recognize your team members.

 Each time you recognize others, seize the moment to reinforce your project objectives and values.
 Help your team members see the connection between their efforts and the results.

 - Telling a team member’s manager about the good work performed by the team member

 - Take a team member out for lunch